How to Apply Sunscreen

 When to apply sunscreen?
-Apply sunscreen 15 to 30 minutes before you go outside and to be sure you let it absorb before you get dressed.
+Apply sunscreen 15 to 30 minutes before you go outside and be sure you let it absorb before you get dressed.
 If you get dressed immediately after applying sunscreen, much of it rubs off on your clothing, where it can’t help your skin.

 We repeat: You must apply sunscreen before you go outside.
 Waiting until you get to where you’re going exposes your skin to an incredible amount of damage.
 Research has shown that sun damage begins the first minute your unprotected skin sees daylight—not sunlight, but daylight!

 The common direction is to apply sunscreen “liberally,” but what does “liberal application” really mean?
 You’ll find measurement recommendations (1/2 teaspoon for your face, a shot glass full for your body), but they don’t really make sense.
 Why?
 Because not everyone has the same size body or face and not everyone has the same amount of skin exposed to daylight.